lisaalaz/lisaalaz/README.md

   - 🎯 Target-guided open-ended conversation
   - 🧠 Empathy and social intelligence in dialogue agents
   - 📖 Retrieval augmentation, long-term memory and factuality
-  - 📊 Evaluation frameworks for all of the above and more
+  - 📊 Evaluation frameworks for all of the above

 &nbsp;